 OAB is caused by sudden involuntary contractions of the detrusor muscle, which is in the wall of the bladder.
 Although OAB can occur at any age, it is more likely to occur as a person ages.
 However, it shouldn't be passed off as a normal part of growing older.

 Overactive bladder (OAB) is caused by a hyperactive bladder wall, meaning the bladder wall contracts involuntarily and excessively.
 It can also be caused by disorders of the central nervous system.
-Many medical conditions can increase the risk for OAB.
-These include dementia, diabetes, multiple sclerosis, Parkinson's disease, spinal cord injury, and stroke.
+Pregnancy may contribute to OAB because childbirth can make pelvic muscles stretch and weaken.
+This change can cause the bladder to sag out of its normal position, leading to leakage.
+Many medical conditions can also increase the risk for OAB.
+These include dementia, diabetes, multiple sclerosis, Parkinson's disease, spinal cord injury, urinary tract infection, and stroke.
 The risk for OAB can also be increased by excess intake of caffeine, alcohol, or fluid in general.
 Constipation and certain medications can also increase your risk for OAB.
 Medications which increase the risk for OAB include diuretics (water pills) and certain medications used to treat psychiatric conditions such as depression.

 Symptoms and Complications